Dominicentek/pawscript/README.md

 ### Windows Difficulties

 On UNIX-like systems by default, all non-static symbols are visible for other programs like `readelf`, or even to itself using `dlsym`.
 Windows doesn't play nice with this.
 You have to **explicitly** tell the linker to make your symbols visible using `__declspec(dllexport)` or with an export table you provide to the linker.
 Either that, or you have to compile your program as a library, and then write a small program to load that library and run its main function.
 It's convoluted, but let's be real, that's the average C/C++ developer experience on Windows.

+## FAQ

+### Why is it called PawScript?

+i like cats :3

+### Why not Lua?

+Lua's C interop is...painful.
+It requires glue code and codegen tools, so this langauge is designed to offload that pain.

+### Where are unions?

+I figured that the field offset feature (`@`) effectively replaces unions, you can just set all fields to 0.

+### No struct-by-value?

+There are several reasons why I decided to now allow non-pointer structs.
+The main reason is that I'd be required to handle struct variables and scalar variables separately, effectively doubling the size of the codebase.
+Another reason is ABIs.
+ABIs are notoriously difficult to understand when it comes to structs in calls, and I simply didn't want to deal with it.

+### Where's the standard library?

+PawScript doesn't have a standard library for a simple reason.
+There's no need to!
+Look in the "stdc" folder in this repo, there are .paw "header" files that define stdc functions.

+### Why does the ternary syntax look so weird?

+The reason why I opted for `if cond -> [a; b]` is because of the way the interpreter parses expressions.
+I need to have a clear start and end of operands, so `if` serves as the beginning and `]` serves as the end.

+### What is the use case?

+This language is not general purpose.
+It can be used as a general purpose language, but the main use case is a scriptable modding layer for C game engines.

 ## The Future